RochaLS/100-Days-Swift/README.md

 ## Milestone Project (1 - 3): Flag Viewer ✅ 🏆
 Used all the knowledge learned from projects 1 - 3 and built this mini app from scratch.

+## Project 4: Simple Web Browser ✅
+Learned and implemented a simple web browser using WebKit, UIToolBar, URL and URL request.
+I had a little refresher about KVO(Key-Value Observing).
+This was a very fun challenge.